List of McDonald's products: McDouble

-McDouble – similar to a Double Cheeseburger but with just one slice of cheese.
+The McDouble is similar to a Double Cheeseburger but with just one slice of cheese.
 Reintroduced as a permanent dollar-menu item in December 2008, it had been a short-term product in 1997, advertised with "Eddie the Echo".
 The original McDouble did not have cheese and was garnished with lettuce and tomatoes rather than with pickles and onions in the 2008 version.

 Bacon McDouble

-Bacon McDouble – a sandwich that is similar to the McDouble but has two pieces of applewood smoked bacon added to it.
+The Bacon McDouble is a sandwich that is similar to the McDouble but has two pieces of applewood smoked bacon added to it.
 This sandwich was added to the U.S. "Dollar Menu & More" in November 2013.

 Daily Double

-Daily Double – similar to the McDouble; however, the toppings are slightly different.
-The Daily Double is prepared with lettuce, sliced tomato, slivered onions, and mayonnaise.
+The Daily Double is similar to the McDouble; however, the toppings are slightly different.
+The Daily Double is prepared with lettuce, sliced tomato, slivered onions, minced onions, and mayonnaise.
 It also has only one slice of cheese, like the McDouble, rather than the two slices that are on the double cheeseburger.
 In 2011 and 2012, the item was test marketed in various regional locations.
+As of June 2025, the item has returned to the menu in the United States.

 McFeast

-McFeast – a hamburger with lettuce, tomato, pickles, and mayonnaise, in most markets from April 1977.
-The McFeast has been served since the mid-1980s in Sweden and was later introduced to the rest of the Nordic countries; the McFeast in Sweden contains a quarter pounder patty, lettuce, modified mayonnaise with lemon juice, onion and tomato.
+The McFeast is a hamburger with lettuce, tomato, pickles, and mayonnaise, in most markets from April 1977.
+The McFeast has been served since the mid-1980s in Sweden and was later introduced to the rest of the Nordic countries; the McFeast in Sweden contains a quarter pounder patty, lettuce, modified mayonnaise with lemon juice, onion, and tomato.
 In the rest of the countries, the McFeast also contains ketchup, but not in Sweden.
 The same burger was sold under the name Mega Feast in New Zealand for several years during the 1990s but has since been discontinued.
-The McFeast Deluxe was sold in Australia until the late 1990s and contained: mustard, ketchup, large onions, McFeast Deluxe sauce, lettuce, a tomato slice, dill pickles, regular cheese and a quarter pounder patty served in a Quarter Pounder/McChicken Bun.
+The McFeast Deluxe was sold in Australia until the late 1990s and contained: mustard, ketchup, large onions, McFeast Deluxe sauce, lettuce, a tomato slice, dill pickles, regular cheese, and a quarter pounder patty served in a Quarter Pounder/McChicken Bun.
 It returned to the Australian menu in 2009 and in August 2011 using the same ingredients; however, it contained McChicken sauce in place of the original 'McFeast Deluxe' sauce.
 The McFeast has been sold in Germany and Austria since the 1990s under the name Hamburger Royal TS (T for Tomate 'tomato'; S for Salat, the German word for 'lettuce').
-It contains a quarter-pounder patty, lettuce, tomatoes, onions, cheese and the McChicken sauce.
+It contains a quarter-pounder patty, lettuce, tomatoes, onions, cheese, and the McChicken sauce.
 For special occasions, it is sold in Germany as a McFresh which also contains cucumber slices.
 It was renamed in the U.S. as the Quarter Pounder with Cheese Deluxe as of July 2019.
-Bacon is optional on a Travis Scott Burger in Canada and the U.S. since September 2020.
+Bacon has been optional on a Travis Scott Burger in Canada and the U.S. since September 2021.